 By Steven A. Boorstein, CFP® and Aiden Boorstein, Financial Planner | RockCrest Financial

-At RockCrest Financial, we’ve carefully studied this legislation to break down what it means for individuals, families, and business owners — and most importantly, how to take advantage of it.
+At RockCrest Financial, we’ve carefully studied this legislation to break down what it means for individuals, families, and business owners and most importantly, how to take advantage of some of them.

 Tax Cuts Made Permanent